 10. Sunset at Mallory Square (Key West )

 Celebrate the end of your road trip at Mallory Square where every evening you can enjoy free live music and street entertainers, art and craft stores and enjoy a cocktail as the sun goes down.--

 Los Angeles is a popular city for a weekend break – whether it’s a stopover on the way to the Pacific Ocean or Asia, or as part of wider Western America road trip.
 Thing is though, it’s a big city and it can feel like a mammoth task planning how to see as much of it as possible in two days.
 So we’ve done it for you.
 Including where to stop for lunch and dinner, and how to get around the city.

 Arriving in LA

 Los Angeles International Airport, or LAX, is located southeast of the city, about 15 miles from downtown and 20 miles from the San Fernando Valley.
-There’s an Airport Bus that connects the airport to three stops in LA: Van Nuys, located in the Valley; Westwood, about halfway between Santa Monica and Beverly Hills; and Union Station in downtown LA.
+There’s an Airport Bus that connects the airport to three stops in LA.
+Van Nuys, located in the Valley; Westwood, about halfway between Santa Monica and Beverly Hills; and Union Station in downtown LA.
 These buses usually don’t cost more than $10 per person, but they only take debit and credit cards.
-Alternatively you can get a cab at the airport, which will cost more but can drop you at your hotel door step (and ready to start your 48 hours!).
+Alternatively, you can get a cab at the airport, which will cost more but can drop you at your hotel doorstep.
+Now you just need to get ready to start your 48-hour whistle-stop tour.

 Time to rise and shine and beat the queues, because we’re heading north to Universal Studios Hollywood™.
 There’s a full day of adventure to be had here, including The Wizarding World of Harry Potter™, King Kong 360 3D, Springfield U.S.A, The Walking Dead Attraction, and (of course) the world-famous Studio Tour.